-A caveat is a procedure which can be used to stop a grant of Probate from being issued until the caveator (the person who has made the caveat) has the chance to discuss matters with the people applying for the grant Probate.
+Issuing a caveat (objection) is a procedure used to stop a probate application for a grant of Probate or Letters of Administration from being issued until the caveator (the person who has made the caveat/ objection) has the chance to discuss matters with the people applying for the grant Probate.
 Alternatively, the caveator can make his or her case to the Court direct.
-We can help with Caveats if you wish.
+We can organise help with Caveats if you wish to challenge a Will.

 When are caveats used?

 Some examples of when a caveat may be useful:

 - To create a “breathing space” to enable the caveator to find out if there are sound reasons to object to an application for Probate.

 - The executor refuses to disclose a copy of the Will.

 - The executor appears to be dealing with the assets in an inappropriate way – for example, selling a property well below market price, or misappropriating assets, or taking unreasonable “out of pocket” expenses..

 - Or to bring concerns about the estate to the attention of the Registrar.